anifort/api-mocker/README.md

 }'
 ```

-After using the `POST /mock` url to set your expectation for `POST /user/create` , you can now `POST /user/create` and get the response you mocked.
+After using the `POST /mock` url to set your expectation, you can call your mocked URL `POST /user/create` and get the response you mocked.
+The mock remains in memory so you can call `POST /user/create` multiple times.

 ```curl
 curl -X 'GET' \